brandocms/brando/UPGRADE.md

 * Remove `robots.txt` from Plug.Static in your endpoint.
 It is now handled through the `robots` field in `sites_seo` which you can configure from `Configure -> SEO`

-* In your `router.ex`, add

-    `get "/robots.txt", Brando.SEOController, :robots`

-  under your "/" scope.

 ## 0.48.0